makermoekoe/Reflow-Controller/README.md

 - U8G2 by Oliver Kraus - v 2.33.15
 - MAX6675 Library by Adafruit - v 1.1.0
 - Smoothed by Matthew Fryer - v 1.2
+- ESPAsync-WifiManager and all it`s dependencies (install via IDE library manager) - https://github.com/khoih-prog/ESPAsync_WiFiManager

 Lib-versions are the latest ones when writing this.

+##Wifi - Setup :
+Wifi will (currently!?)
+NOT work correctly when the board is powered by USB.
+This means, you can flash via USB without external power to the board, but, as the initial wifi-setup is blocking the normal program, you will need to power via external power, to get wifi set up correctly.
+Once wifi is set up, "normal" program will run as soon as wifi connected.
+Make sure to select the default 4MB flash partitioning scheme with SPIFFS when flashing.
+Process should be done as follows :
+Compile & flash => switch to external power => configure wifi by connecting to the esp32-provided AP => restart board on external.
+You can and should monitor the serial output via USB for the first startup via serial console anyhow, as it will show you debug info and the default wifi-password for the config ap.
+The caption page of the AP to do the wifi settings is listening on 192.168.4.1:80 once the AP is up.
+##OTA-Flash : once the board is connected to wifi, you can flash it over the air from then on.
+Simply select the network-connection port in Arduino, that should come up a few seconds after the board is powered and connected to wifi.
+Only downside/bug I found so far, is that often the flashing process in Arduino doesnt get the successful flash response and therefore keeps hanging in flash mechanism - making a restart of the IDE necessary.
+Apart from that, OTA works fine.

 (Note from p1ngb4ck, adding this section : ) At the time of writing this, I did not yet find out, how to make the esptool.py settings in Visual Studio Code to be able to make the ESP32 chip settings (USB-CDC, SPIFFS etc etc).
 Therefore I currently use Arduino 2.0.3 IDE myself.
 Visual Studio Code has the advantage though, not to have to download&install dependencies (libraries) manually though.
 If anybody share some light into how to make these settings correctly in Visual Studio Code - you are mostly welcome to add this info by posting to issues section.
 TY.